measurement-kit/cmake-modules/README.md

 function(MkDownloadMeasurementKitPrebuiltWindowsLibmaxminddb)
 ```

-Downloads the latest version of [github.com/maxmind/libmaxminddb](
+Downloads a recent version of [github.com/maxmind/libmaxminddb](
 https://github.com/maxmind/libmaxminddb) precompiled by us for the MSVC
 compiler.
 As such, this code should only be executed when compiling
 for MSVC.

+We do not guarantee that the downloaded software is the latest version
+since we only use it for running tests on AppVeyor.

 The archive will be downloaded and extracted in the current binary directory
 creating a `MK_DIST/windows/libmaxminddb/$version/$arch` tree.